 A graduate of a music college in Tallinn, Grünberg decided to become electronic musician in (then) Soviet Union where he was not a loner, if to recall from the previous generation Eduard Artemyev who wrote scores for Tarkovsky’s films.
 Grünberg too has been an acclaimed cinema composer and his CD-box anthology ranging from animation to documentaries was in 2001.
 A brilliant moment of the Estonian was the soundtrack of “Hukkunud alpinisti hotell” (“Dead Mountaineer’s Hotel ”), a cult sci-fi movie based on a book by Strugatsky brothers and my personal favourite.

-Now shortly before Grünberg’s 60th birthday, library publisher Bureau B has reissued the debut album where the A-side accommodates the title track “Hingus”, a long four-part piece taking us to a minimalistic journey with quasi-spiritual synth sequences.
+Now shortly before Grünberg’s 60th birthday, library publisher Bureau B has reissued the debut album from 1981 where the A-side accommodates the title track “Hingus”, a long four-part piece taking us to a minimalistic journey with quasi-spiritual synth sequences.
 While “Teekond” follows the similar path, the telescope will move into the position in “Valgusõis” to witness spacecraft docking with a soundtrack that stands over the rest of the album.
 It’s an exchange of quiet, thinly built passages and gigantic tidal waves of sound.
 Have a listen.

 Points: 9 of 10